Future-proof your career

 Learn from world-class academics who can support you through your studies.

 Frequently asked questions

 A postgraduate degree typically refers to certain degrees you are only eligible to study at the completion of an undergraduate degree.

-Your postgraduate degree can focus on something completely different to your undergraduate degree (although some courses may have certain undergraduate prerequisites), or you can choose a degree that will build on the knowledge and skills you acquired in your bachelor's degree.
+No. Your postgraduate degree can focus on something completely different to your undergraduate degree (although some courses may have certain undergraduate prerequisites) to diversify your skillset and increase your employability across a broader breadth of roles and industries.

 By choosing Murdoch you'll benefit from joining a community where free-thinking and support go hand-in-hand.
 From flexible learning and hands-on experience, to study groups and social clubs, Murdoch gives you the help you need to forge your own path.